 Father, they are your gift to me.
 I wish that where I am they may also be with me, that they may see my glory that you gave me, because you loved me before the foundation of the world.John 17:24

-In this Bible verse, Jesus prays that we can be with him.
-He wants everyone to witness his glory.
-He wants all of us to give ourselves to him without reserve and to share the Gospel with others because we’re all part of the Body of Christ.
+In this Bible verse, Jesus prays that we can be with Him.
+He wants everyone to witness His glory.
+He wants all of us to give ourselves to Him without reserve and to share the Gospel with others because we’re all part of the Body of Christ.

 In other words, we were made for mission.

 At SLS, I attended Mass every day with 8,000 Catholic college students, and prayed in Adoration almost every day.
 I heard from the world’s leading Catholic speakers, like Fr.
 Mike Schmitz, Sr. Bethany Madonna, Dr. Edward Sri, Emily Wilson, Fr.
 Michael E. Gaitley, and so many more.
-A common thread among their talks included God’s unfathomable love for all of his children.
-We have to reach those who don’t know God and invite them into a relationship with him, and we must do so with urgency.
+A common thread among their talks included God’s unfathomable love for all of His children.
+We have to reach those who don’t know God and invite them into a relationship with Him, and we must do so with urgency.
 We’re the ones that will bring the lost back to Christ, and we take our mission seriously as we share in the Great Commission.
 After hearing talks about evangelical incarnation, moral authority, vocations, and how God longs for his people, thousands of Catholic college students and I are now equipped to make disciples of all nations.

 When I first created this blog, I promised to share all aspects of my faith journey.
 I want to use Radiant with Joy to share the highs and the lows of growing in holiness and striving for Sainthood.
 If I don’t do this, then I compromise the mission of my blog, which is to show you that you don’t have to be perfect to be a disciple of Jesus Christ.
 For this reason, I share an unfortunate part of my SLS experience.

 Despite having a missionary heart and the knowledge that I’ve gained from SLS, I still don’t feel qualified to embark on the mission that I was made for.
 I make invitations, I practice intercessory prayer daily, and I talk with friends about Jesus.
-Nothing I do works.
+Nothing I do seems to work.
 I feel like I’m the exception to SLS’s tagline, “You were made for mission,” and yet I went to the conference anyway, hoping that something would change.

 On the last day of the conference, between the final keynote speakers and our closing Mass, I sat among my friends from Rock Catholic in a sea of my peers who will set the world on fire.
 I sat there and cried because I knew that I couldn’t do any of the things that the speakers had told me to do.
 It doesn’t matter how badly I wanted to change the world because I feel like I can’t.

-Don’t miss a single blog post!
+Enjoying this post?
 Subscribe to Radiant with Joy!

-I don’t know if I’ll ever win, build, and send even one soul for Christ, but I can still surrender myself to him.
+I don’t know if I’ll ever win, build, and send even one soul for Christ, but I can still surrender myself to Him.
 During the New Year’s Eve party at SLS, we were surprised with Eucharistic Adoration.
 Shortly after midnight, priests and seminarians brought the Blessed Sacrament to us and we all fell to our knees while Matt Maher played a few praise and worship songs.
 We began the decade with our Savior.
 On January 1st, I completed the 33 Days to Morning Glory Marian Consecration, and I’m excited that my Blessed Mother will perfect my prayers and distribute them with generosity that can never be outdone.
 Later that night, everyone gathered for Eucharistic Adoration, where I continued to surrender myself to Christ.
-Kneeling with my hands open, I allowed him to give me his grace to follow him closely and do his will for me.
+Kneeling with my hands open, I allowed Him to give me His grace to follow Him closely and do His will for me.

 I still feel lost as I wonder what my mission is, but now I can rest in the surrender of being a beloved daughter of God and a closer disciple of Jesus.